 The death sparked a protest by two members of Black Sash in Cape Town who chained themselves to the railings of Parliament.
 However little was known about the actual circumstances of the death and its antecedents.

 The project was put together to enable a group of young people living in Steytlerville now to have the opportunity to explore the history of their town during the struggle and to strengthen their vision for the future.

 Copies of the DVD can be obtained for a small fee by emailing email@example.com

 A full account of the project, The Production Diary, is available here.

 see also the project's Facebook page - www.facebook.com/steytlervile and coverage in a Cape Town online community news organisation.

-Presently we are exploring the lives of some women in South Africa.
-We begin with Mary Burton.
-Beva Runciman, another person who participated in the South African fight for freedom, will follow her.
-Humanity aside what these women exemplify is the way in which learning and reflection nurture empowerment, the key driver for education and the support of children.
+See Mary Burton and Beva Runciman, two women who participated in the South African fight for freedom.
+Humanity aside, what these women and the work in Steytlerville exemplify is the way in which learning and reflection nurture empowerment, the key driver for education and the support of children.

-If you have further questions please get in touch, using Twitter and Facebook or email firstname.lastname@example.org.
+If you have further questions or ideas please get in touch, using Twitter and Facebook or email firstname.lastname@example.org.